 1. Have a Clear Return Policy

-Post your return guidelines in your store and online to help customers understand their options before they jump the gun of reversing the transaction.
+Please post your return guidelines in your store and online to help customers understand their options before they jump the gun of reversing the transaction.

 2. Include Detailed Product Descriptions on Your Website